-Atlantica owns a diverse portfolio of projects in renewable energy, storage, transmission lines, and water in North and South America.
-Atlantica Sustainable Infrastructure stock could give investors exposure to RNG as well as other climate change solutions.
+Atlantica owns a diverse portfolio of renewable energy, storage, transmission lines, and water projects in North and South America.
+Atlantica Sustainable Infrastructure stock could expose investors to RNG and other climate change solutions.

 - Includes a diverse selection of clean energy and water projects in North and South America

 - Likely to profit from clean energy projects in the U.S.